Advantages and Disadvantages of a Merchant Cash Advance (MCA)

 Meeting your small business finance needs with merchant cash advances can be convenient but not without risk.
 MCAs can be a good way to fund your business without a loan and get the cash you need quickly; however, many who choose this option find themselves wondering how to get out of their MCAs due to the high costs and the potentially detrimental long-term cash flow impacts.

-With a merchant cash advance, you’re essentially betting on your future sales, which could be strong enough to allow you to come out in the clear within a few months, though your risks increase if you know you’re years from qualifying for traditional financing and loans.
+With a merchant cash advance, you’re essentially betting on your future sales.
+While on one hand, they could be strong enough to allow you to come out in the clear within a few months, your risks increase if you are years from qualifying for traditional financing and loans.
 Even though you won’t have to use your business assets as collateral, you could end up compromising your cash flow in the long run.